skip to content

 From 13 December 2022, in some circumstances a representative action may be brought under section 46PO of the Australian Human Rights Commission Act 1986 (Cth).
 This means that some actions may be instituted jointly or by a representative such as a union.

-More detail about the role of the Australian Human Rights Commission is available from its website.
+For more information, please refer to the Australian Human Rights Commission website.
 It also has a telephone enquiry line: 1300 656 419.

-SACAT can refer the matter to the South Australian Employment Tribunal (SAET) if it relates to another matter where SAET has jurisdiction (employment matters, for example, may also relate to an underpayment of wages).
-This is a less formal jurisdiction and neither party will normally have to pay the other’s legal costs.
-However, monetary awards from the Tribunal are usually much lower than awards in Commonwealth cases.
+These state tribunals provide a less formal jurisdiction and neither party will normally have to pay the other’s legal costs.
+However, monetary awards are usually much lower than awards in Commonwealth cases.

 Where the Equal Opportunity Commission becomes aware that a criminal investigation is being conducted or a person is being charged in relation to a matter that is the subject of a complaint, the Commissioner may not proceed to investigate, conciliate, or otherwise deal with the complaint under this Act until the criminal investigation has been completed, or the proceedings for the offence have been disposed of, withdrawn, or permanently stayed.